vseventer/markmyjourney/content/blog/20170212-croatias-adriatic-coast-split-and-dubrovnik.md

 {{< photo "IMG_7742.JPG" >}}

 It was the perfect end to a short stay in Dubrovnik.
 Unfortunately, we did not have the opportunity to view Dubrovnik from the mountain.
-We didn’t feel like climbing up the mountain just to snap a picture.
 Luckily, the bus that we left Dubrovnik with, did the work for us.
 This way, we were finally able to get a quick view of Dubrovnik from the heights of the mountain.

 {{< photo "IMG_7743.JPG" >}}